Hereford railway station: History

 The former branches to Brecon via Hay-on-Wye and Gloucester both closed to passenger traffic in the early 1960s; Brecon services were withdrawn from 31 December 1962, whilst the Gloucester via Ross-on-Wye line fell victim to the Beeching Axe on 2 November 1964.

 The station was designated a Grade II listed building in 1973.

+Facilities

+The station is staffed seven days a week, with a ticket office, café, waiting rooms and self-service ticket machines available.
+There is a 146-space car park and 50 spaces for bicycles.

+It was accorded Secure Station status in 2004 and automated ticket barriers have been in operation since 28 February 2006.